M4n0zz/BBMenu/README.md

 # BBMenu
-*The first mod menu for Generation 1 Pokemon Games*
+*The first installable mod menu for Generation 1 Pokemon Games*

 ---